mm099/tags-media-archival/README.md

 pip install pyperclip
 ```

+5. Save the [GoFullPage](https://chrome.google.com/webstore/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl) and [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) extensions as CRX files in your project directory using [this](https://standaloneinstaller.com/online-tools/crx-downloader) tool.
+Name the files `GoFullPage.crx` and `UblockOrigin.crx` respectively.

+Note: GoFullPage is needed for PNG screenshots but uBlock Origin is not really necessary.
+You can get rid of this by erasing the line `options.add_extension('./UblockOrigin.crx')` from the script.

-5. Create a text file in the project directory named `settings.txt`.
+6. Create a text file in the project directory named `settings.txt`.
 You need to add the ID of your Google Drive folder and the ID of your spreadsheet as follows.
 (You can find IDs in URLs when you open Google Drive files and folders in your browser.)

 ```
 spreadsheetId = <ID>